-- LGBTQ: "LGBTQ" is an acronym that originated in the 1990s and replaced what was formerly known as "the gay community."
-The acronymn was created to be more inclusive of diverse groups.
+- LGBTQ: "LGBTQ" is an abbreviation that originated in the 1990s and replaced what was formerly known as "the gay community."
+The abbreviation was created to be more inclusive of diverse groups.
 LGBTQ stands for lesbian, gay, bisexual, transgender, and queer (and/or questioning) individuals/identities.

 - Lesbian: An individual who identifies as a woman and who is predominantly sexually and romantically attracted to other women.